fr_rows() controls how data flows across pages.

 fr_rows(group_by = "soc", indent_by = "pt")

-sort_by and repeat_cols
+sort_by and suppress

 For listings, sort_by controls row order and

-repeat_cols suppresses repeated values:
+suppress suppresses repeated values:

 ae_list <- adae[1:20, c("USUBJID", "ARM", "AEDECOD", "AESEV")]